As part of your estate plan, the gift offers significant tax savings

 - The check must be written directly to the charity.

-Give us a call at 855-550-1455 to speak to a JVMI representative about donating a Retirement Minimum Distribution (RMD) gift, and we will connect you to the Financial Planning Department.
+Give us a call at 855-550-1455 to speak to a JVMI representative about donating a Required Minimum Distribution (RMD) gift, and we will connect you to the Financial Planning Department.